STI AOS Explained: Stop Oil Blow-By for Good - Crawford Performance

-If you own a Subaru, you’ve likely heard the horror stories about ringland failure.
-It’s the catastrophic engine problem that haunts online forums and keeps owners up at night.
-This issue isn't just bad luck; it’s often caused by a specific, preventable problem: oil getting into your combustion chamber.
-When oil vapor from the crankcase mixes with your fuel, it lowers the octane and can lead to detonation, the destructive force that kills pistons.
-An STI AOS (Air Oil Separator) is the single most effective defense against this.
-It’s not a flashy power-adder, but an essential piece of engine insurance that protects your investment and lets you enjoy your car with confidence.
+The term "ringland failure" haunts Subaru forums for a reason.
+This catastrophic engine problem isn't just bad luck—it's caused by oil contaminating your combustion chamber.
+When oil vapor from the crankcase mixes with fuel, it tanks your octane and can cause detonation, the destructive force that kills pistons.
+An STI AOS (Air Oil Separator) is the most effective way to stop this.
+It’s not a flashy power upgrade, but critical engine insurance that protects your investment and lets you drive with confidence.

 Key Takeaways